 Guidance for Completing an Information Collection Request (ICR)

-Information Collection Request OverviewIn response to public complaints concerning the burden of federal paperwork, the
+Information Collection Request OverviewIn response to public complaints concerning the burden of federal paperwork, the requires the Office of Management and Budget (OMB) to clear any planned collection of information from the public.

 To comply with the PRA and its implementing regulations, federal agencies must complete an Information Collection Request (ICR) which consists of a set of documents that describe what information is needed, why it is needed, how it will be collected, and how much collecting the information will cost the respondents and the government.
 The sponsor OPDIV for the collection of information from the public is responsible for completing the ICR.